ChristopherKlein0802/CarbonAware_FinOps_Local/docs/new-dashboard-specification.md

 ✅ **Every claim** is backed by documented uncertainty
 ✅ **Every comparison** demonstrates your unique contribution

-**Your new dashboard is THESIS-READY with grade potential 1.0-1.3!** 🎓✨
+**Your new dashboard follows academic standards and is ready for evaluation.** 🎓

 ---